• Home

 A top food in Aruba to try is soup.
 Arubans are big on hearty soups, especially fish soup (sopi di pisca) which will depend on the catch-of-the day for its base.
 And for the culinary adventurous there is also sopi di mondongo (tripe soup).

-If you happen to see sopi di pampuna featured on a restaurant menu anywhere – grab it!
 This seriously delicious creamy pumpkin soup is enhanced with annatto seed and sometimes also contains bits of salted beef.
 Delicious!

 5. Pisca Hasa and Other Fresh Fish in Aruba

 Of course, being an island, Aruba is blessed with a bounty of goodies from the sea, and scads of seafood and fish restaurants preparing it a myriad of ways.
-But when it comes to the traditional style of serving fresh fish, Arubans keep it very simple.

-Pisca Hasa, simply translated, means fried fish.
-A typical Aruban catch-of-the-day meal would be a filet or whole fish fried or grilled and topped with a rich red tomato-onion-peppers creole sauce and punctuated with spices like paprika and herbs like “yerbe di hole”- the island’s pungent local basil.
+It would then be topped with a rich red tomato-onion-peppers creole sauce and punctuated with spices like paprika and herbs like “yerbe di hole” the island’s pungent local basil.

-grilled grouper with fresh mango salsa and sweet fried plantain at Cuba's Cookin' in Aruba
+grilled grouper with fresh mango salsa and sweet fried plantain at Cuba's Cookin' in Aruba.

 The best spot to enjoy fish so fresh you can watch fishermen bring them straight from the pier to the grill to your table is at Zeerovers in Savaneta.
-Read our post with everything you need to know about eating at Zeerovers.

 Another top restaurant for fresh fish is Cuba’s Cookin’ where a must-try dish on the expansive lunch menu is Pescado a la Parrilla (grilled grouper), served with delectable sides of fresh mango salsa, black beans and caramelized plantain.